yard

 Watering in wind is another quiet problem.
 Much of the spray from sprinklers never reaches the soil on breezy days.

-You still pay for it, but roots under bermuda lawns or bluegrass lawns do not benefit.
+You still pay for it, but roots under Bermuda grass lawns or bluegrass lawns do not benefit.

 If water is misting sideways instead of dropping straight down, you are losing money and moisture to the air.